 The Medicines Patent Pool’s patent database provides information on the patent status of selected HIV medicines in low- and middle-income countries.
 It enables users to search by country/region and by medicine to obtain information on the key patents relating to each medicine.
 Wherever a patent has been applied for or granted in a given jurisdiction, the relevant patent number is also provided if available.
-The database is periodically updated to add new medicines and countries, and as the Pool receives new data.
+The database is periodically updated to add new medicines and countries, and as the MPP receives new data.

-- Patent data for Malaysia has been updated
+Patent status for TAF has been updated across various countries